-104. Almost all countries exclude the institutional population in the calculation of the indicators.
-The only exception is Switzerland, which does not survey the institutional population, but includes it in the population data used for calibration.
-See chapter 7 of this report (Institutional population) for a discussion of this issue.
+110. Almost all countries exclude the institutional population in the calculation of the indicators.
+The only exception in the case of the EU-LFS is Switzerland, which does not survey the institutional population, but includes it in the population data used for calibration.
+Outside of the EU-LFS countries, Israel uses the same method.
+See chapter 7, Institutional population, for a discussion of this issue.